puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 ## Task {{% param sectionnumber %}}.3: Automatic Self-Healing

-By default, changes that are made to the live cluster will not trigger automated sync.
+By default, changes made to the live cluster will not trigger automatic sync.
 To enable automatic sync when the live cluster's state deviates from the state defined in Git, run:

 ```bash
 argocd app set argo-example-<username> --self-heal